tshort/WebAssemblyInterfaces.jl/README.md

 This repository also contains distribution code for the [wasm-ffi](https://github.com/DeMille/wasm-ffi/) package from [this fork](https://github.com/tshort/wasm-ffi/).
 This includes extensions for supporting Julia code.
 That includes:
 * `ffi.julia.Array`
 * `ffi.julia.MallocArray`
+* `ffi.julia.Tuple`

 The default assumes a 64-bit version of Julia.
-This means that pointers are 64 bits.
-You can pass `{ dialect: 'julia32' }` as an option to `ffi.Wrapper`.
+This means that pointers and Ints are 64 bits.
+You can pass `{ dialect: 'julia32' }` as the second argument (options) to `ffi.Wrapper`. `debug: true` is also a useful option to monitor WebAssembly allocations.

 ### Options going forward